 - Email firstname.lastname@example.org with your contact details and requested criteria.
-A referral will be emailed to you (Monday to Friday- same business day service for emails received before 4pm).
+A referral will be emailed to you (Monday to Friday – same business day service for emails received before 4pm).

 - Call (02) 9926 0333 between 9am–12pm and 1pm–4pm and leave your name and contact number.
-An Access to Justice Team member will return your call (Monday to Friday- same business day service for messages received before 4pm).
+An Access to Justice Team member will return your call (Monday to Friday – same business day service for messages received before 4pm).

 How the SRS works

 Where possible, we maintain a database of around 1,600 private law firms who have registered their details, areas of law and other practice information with us.
 This allows us to easily search for firms that are likely to meet your individual needs and quickly provide you with their contact details.

 We will find up to three firms that are conveniently located for you and which offer legal services in the area of law you need assistance in.
 If you ask, we can include other criteria in your search, such as firms with solicitors who:

 - make Legal Aid applications

 - are prepared to take calls after hours in criminal matters

 - are fluent in languages other than English